Kuuuube/Circular_Area/wiki/dev_docs.md

 - `if (Math.Abs(/*X/Y axis input*/) < 0.00001)`:

     Non-axial 2-Pinch Mapping and Non-axial Half-Punch Mapping have three mapping formulas.
-They handle when the X input is 0, when the Y input is 0, and when neither input is 0.
+They handle when X input is 0, when Y input is 0, and when neither input is 0.

 <br>